Alheimsins/bigfive-web/README.md

 At the moment bigfive-web is only compatible with Now v1.

+*You can only deploy to v1 if you have a paid account*.

 Follow this [step by step guide](docs/now.md)

+You can help making a version that supports v2 [here](https://github.com/Alheimsins/bigfive-web-serverless-hooks)

 ## Deploy using [Docker](https://www.docker.com/)